Free delivery (exclusive highlands and islands)

 A swivel positioned between hoist and pin will allow rotation.

-Comes with a UK test certificate from manufacturer where it is tested to twice the weight limit.
+Comes with a UK test certificate of conformity from manufacturer where it is tested to twice the weight limit.

 Available in the following sizes.

 - 250kgs, 19 mm 0.75″ dia pin, weight 2.5 kg

 - 500kgs, 25.4 mm 1″ dia pin, weight 2.9 kg